 If you want to add more veggies, try to use veggies that won't affect the flavor, such as frozen peas or cooked vegetables like sweet potato.
 Add them during the last 5 minutes of cooking.

-To make a larger batch, just double the recipe, keeping all the proportions.
+To make a larger batch, double the recipe, keeping all the proportions.

 Cooking Times

 The cooking times mentioned in this vegan recipe are only a guide only if you have a gas stove, the preparation will likely go faster.
-You should also watch when the stock is almost all gone before adding more, and if you are left without broth and the rice isn't al-dente yet, go ahead and simply add a little water; the flavor is already in!
+You should also watch when the stock is almost all gone before adding more, and if you are left without broth and the rice isn't al-dente yet, go ahead and add a little water; the flavor is already in!

 🥢 How to serve